mocabe/yave/README.md

   * You add new data types or implement your own node functions from C++.
 Object system of `YAVE` is designed to support plugin style extensions in the future.

 ### Nodes 101

+Note: Nodes in `YAVE` takes input from right side and returns to left.

 * Function node